 - Useful for constructing strings from lists.

 F-strings (formatted string literals) are available from Python 3.6 and later.
-They provide an elegant way to include dynamic content in multiline strings.
+They provide an elegant way to pass variables in multiline strings.

 Example: